aravind-sadharani/chandraveena/src/pages/intro.md

 ## Chandraveena - a modern string instrument

 The recital has been performed on the Chandraveena, which is my musical instrument of choice.
 It enables me to portray different aspects of Indian music in all its finesse.
 Chandraveena is a contemporary string instrument.
-Though structurally similar to Saraswati Veena, a traditional Indian string instrument, I regard the Chandraveena as a reflection of my musical identity.
+Though structurally similar to Saraswati Veena, a traditional Indian string instrument, I regard the Chandraveena as a reflection of my musical identity and values.
 It has been specially designed to enable the creation of elaborate musical phrases and subtle intonations.
 Chandraveena has a calm, deep and resonating sound, which creates the ideal soundscape for the contemplative music.

 Read [this post](/blog/making-of-chandraveena/) to learn more about the making of the Chandraveena.